Angelina Ballerina (TV series): Season 2 (2003)

+Special Trilogy Adaptations (2002–2006)

+Development

+The earliest known instance of when the show was in development, occurred in August 1998.

+Broadcast

+In the United States, the show was presented by Connecticut Public Television and distributed nationally by PBS Kids from 2002 to 2003; reruns continued on select stations through 2009, as well as on PBS Kids Sprout.

 Reception

 At Indie Awards in 2004, the first episode in season 2 "The Proposal" was named the winner of Best Animation category.

 Other media

 Merchandise

-Plush doll sets by American Girl were released and produced around the early 2000's in tandem with books by author Katharine Holabird and illustrator Helen Craig.
+Plush doll sets by American Girl were released and produced around the early 2000s in tandem with books by author Katharine Holabird and illustrator Helen Craig.

 Revivals

-SD Entertainment and HIT Entertainment produced a new CGI series called Angelina Ballerina: The Next Steps which ran from September 5, 2009, to November 13, 2010.
+SD Entertainment and HIT Entertainment produced a new CGI series called Angelina Ballerina: The Next Steps which ran from 5 September 2009 to 13 November 2010.
 The series is about Angelina going to a performing arts school.
-The series was criticized by fans of the original for the redesigns or removals of several characters and the change in setting and format, among other things.
+The series was criticized by fans of the original for the redesign or removal of several characters including the setting and format, among other things.

-In October 2015, during the MIPCOM, Mattel and 9 Story Media Group announced a long-term business alliance for a second revival of Angelina Ballerina, intended to air in 2017 alongside a revival of fellow HIT Entertainment program Barney & Friends.
+In October 2015, during the MIPCOM, Mattel, and 9 Story Media Group announced a long-term business alliance for a second revival of Angelina Ballerina, intended to air in 2017 alongside a revival of fellow HIT Entertainment program Barney & Friends.
 However, neither came to fruition.